Albania holds off sale of Albpetrol to Vetro

 “Hence, the ministry has started seeking the 10 percent of the company’s tender offer guarantee,” Dervishaj said.

-This means that should the talks collapse, Albania wants to claim the cash already deposited, which according to Vetro was at Chicago-based American Chartered Bank AMCHBC.UL.
+This means that should the talks collapse, Albania wants to claim the cash already deposited, which according to Vetro was at Chicago-based American Chartered Bank.

 Dervishaj said any decisions on the future of the deal would be taken by the government along with its advisers, U.S. consulting firm Patton Boggs, but it continued to nurse hopes of a deal.